Your toe is red, swollen, and sore. Could it be infected?

 When to See Your Doctor

-Make an appointment with your primary care doctor or a podiatrist (foot specialist) if the redness, swelling, and other symptoms don't go away with home treatment.
+Make an appointment with your primary care doctor or a podiatrist (foot specialist) if you have diabetes and if the redness, swelling, and other symptoms don't go away with home treatment.
 See your doctor right away if:

 - You have a fever or chills